 In 2020, Chahna gained a Diploma in Make-up Artistry and Pilates.

 Chahna's performing career includes being dance captain in numerous shows, which soon led to the position of choreographer, she has performed in many productions around the country including: Orpheus and the Underworld (Rudolf Steiner Theatre – London), South Pacific, Call Me Madam, Oklahoma!, Fiddler on the Roof, Oliver, Pyjama Game, Guys and Dolls, Me and My Girl, The Wizard of Oz, Gilbert and Sullivan operettas, Annie Get Your Gun, Carousel, Hello Dolly, Half a Sixpence, Showboat and West Side Story.
 Other shows she has performed in include "Just William" and "Alice" (Beck Theatre) "The Floor is Yours" and "One Step at a Time" (Bloomsbury Theatre London).

 With the school Chahna has performed with her own students in events such as Dance Unified 2010 at the Wyllyotts Theatre and for the Opening Celebrity Gala of the Ark Theatre.
-She has gained a love for Salsa & Latin American dancing which she has also introduced to the school.
+She has gained a love for Salsa & Latin American dancing, plus the benefits of Pilates which she has also introduced to the school.

 Chahna taught for many years at successful and well established dance schools with Examiners around London and took opportunities to assist Wayne Sleep and other choreographers, plus teaching seminars.
 Chahna began teaching for Diane Parks at the original Lila Vincent School of dance in 2000 (which then became "Hertsmere Performing Arts").
 Chahna took over the school as Principal in January 2008, which is now known as "Hertsmere Academy of Dance and Performing Arts"